Studying abroad – KEDGE full guide

 Download the guide

 Studying abroad can also be a challenge, as it can be difficult to adapt to a new environment and understand a new educational system.
-This is why it is important to prepare well before leaving and taking steps to overcome potential obstacles well in advance.
+This is why it is important to prepare well before leaving and taking proactive steps to overcome potential obstacles in advance.

 How to prepare for your study abroad?